Race and appearance of Jesus: Early Church to the Middle Ages

 Despite the lack of direct biblical or historical references, from the 2nd century onward, various theories about the appearance of Jesus were advanced.
 However, these focused more on his physical appearance than on his specific race or ancestry.
 Larger arguments of this kind have been debated for centuries.

 Justin Martyr argued for the genealogy of Jesus in the biological Davidic line from Mary, as well as from his non-biological father Joseph.
 However, this only implies a general Jewish ancestry, acknowledged generally by authors.

-The focus of many early sources was on the physical unattractiveness of Jesus rather than his beauty.
+The focus of many early sources was on the alleged physical unattractiveness of Jesus rather than his beauty.
 The second-century anti-Christian philosopher Celsus wrote that Jesus was "ugly and small", and similar descriptions are presented in a number of other sources as discussed extensively by Robert Eisler, who in turn often quotes from Ernst von Dobschütz' monumental Christusbilder.
 Tertullian states that Jesus's outward form was despised, that he had an ignoble appearance, and the slander he suffered proved the 'abject condition' of his body.
 According to Irenaeus, he was a weak and inglorious man, and in the Acts of Peter, he is described as small and ugly to the ignorant.
-Andrew of Crete relates that Christ was bent or even crooked, and in the Acts of John, he is described as bald-headed and small with no good looks.
+Andrew of Crete relates that Christ was bent or even crooked, and in the non-canonical Acts of John, he is described as bald-headed and small with no good looks.

 As quoted by Eisler, both Hierosolymitanus and John of Damascus claim that "the Jew Josephus" described Jesus as having had connate eyebrows with goodly eyes and being long-faced, crooked and well-grown.
-In a letter of certain bishops to the Emperor Theophilus, Jesus's height is described as 3 cubits (four foot six), which was also the opinion of Ephrem Syrus (320–379 AD): "God took human form and appeared in the form of three human ells (cubits); he came down to us small of stature."
+In a letter to the Emperor Theophilus, attributed to John of Damascus in the eighth century, Jesus is described as having a "tall stature, arched eyebrows, beautiful eyes, long nose, wavy hair of pleasant colour, black beard, wheat-coloured face like that of His Mother" and "elongated fingers".
+Ephrem Syrus (320–379 AD) describes Jesus's height as 3 cubits (four foot six): "God took human form and appeared in the form of three human ells (cubits); he came down to us small of stature."
 Theodore of Mopsuestia likewise claimed that the appearance of Christ was smaller than that of the children of Jacob (Israel).
 In the apocryphal Lentulus letter, Jesus is described as having had a reddish complexion, matching Muslim traditions in this respect.
-Jesus's prediction that he would be taunted "Physician, heal yourself" may suggest that Jesus was indeed physically deformed ("crooked" or hunch-backed), as claimed in the early Christian texts listed above.
 Justin Martyr, Tertullian, and Ambrose considered lack of physical attractiveness in Jesus as fulfilling the messianic prophecy Suffering Servant narrative of Isaiah 53.

 The more mainstream, theological perspective, as expressed by Church Fathers Jerome and Augustine of Hippo, argued that Jesus must have been ideally beautiful in face and body.
 For Augustine he was "beautiful as a child, beautiful on earth, beautiful in heaven".
 These theological arguments were further extended in the 13th century by Thomas Aquinas in his Summa Theologiae based on his analysis of the perfection of Christ, reasoning that Jesus must have embodied every possible human perfection.